Bugging In vs Bugging Out: Have you Planned for Both Options?

 Are you saying there’s never a good reason to Bug Out?

-Not at all; in fact, I think the people who swear they will “shelter in place no matter what”, are just as foolish as those who think they are going to live out some sort of extended episode of Survivorman.
+Not at all; in fact, I think the people who swear they will “shelter in place no matter what,” are just as foolish as those who believe that they are going to live out some extended episode of Survivorman.

 In my opinion, you must be prepared for, and thoroughly understand the pros and cons of both options.